silmun15/CareerPath-Ultimate-Solution-for-Youth-Career-Development/README.md

 - **Gemini API**:
   The core AI API used for advanced features such as job matching, skill gap analysis, AI-powered roadmap generation, and personalized course recommendations based on user profiles.

+#### **Rendering Method:**
+- **Client-Side Rendering (CSR)**:
+  The CareerPath platform uses **CSR** to deliver a highly interactive experience.
+This method allows for **dynamic content rendering** directly in the user's browser without needing to reload the page every time new data is required.
+This improves performance and makes for a smoother, more responsive user experience, especially for features like job matching, course recommendations, and real-time AI-powered tools.

 #### **Development Tools:**
 - **VS Code**:
   A lightweight code editor that provides the development team with powerful tools for writing and debugging code.